darrenks/nibbles/docs/tutorial_basics.md

 This is super handy if the problem allows it as you won't need to do any parsing even for complex input types.

+## Raw args

+You may also replace STDIN with args by passing `--` to nibbles, each arg after `--` will now be like a line of input from STDIN.

 ### Exercise
 Input a number n, then repeat the second line n times.